 Expressions of Swedishness are visible on many holidays and Swedish Americans often show an interest in traveling to Sweden.
 The Swenson Swedish Immigration Research Center at Augustana College in Rock Island, Illinois is a national archive, library, and research institute for the study of Swedish immigration to North America and provides a wealth of information for those who wish to pursue research in the field, publishing the Swedish American Genealogist, the only journal in the field of Swedish American genealogy.
 The Swedish American Historical Society is also devoted to the study of Swedish American history, and publishes the only journal in the field, the Swedish American Historical Quarterly.

-DAG BLANCK is a professor of North American Studies at the University of Uppsala and is the director of their Swedish Institute for North American Affairs.
-He also comments on American affairs for various media outlets and writes for the Minnesota Historical Society.
+DAG BLANCK is a professor of North American Studies at the University of Uppsala, and is the director of their Swedish Institute for North American Affairs.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.

 This article has also been published by the Minnesota Historical Society.